darshth/Auto_NLP_Tools/README.md

 # Vault The Code- Auto Python Tools
-## Making NLP simple, one tool at a time!
+## Making AI simple, one tool at a time!

 ## Inspiration